Karl Jiszda

-Karl Jiszda (21 July 1899 – 30 November 1963) was an Austrian football (soccer) player and manager.
+Karl Jiszda (21 July 1899 – 30 November 1963) was an Austrian football player and manager.
 He played for Floridsdorfer AC, First Vienna FC and Brooklyn Wanderers.
-31 July 1921 Karl Jiszda debuted for the Austria national football team against Finland (2-3).
+On 31 July 1921, Jiszda debuted for the Austria national team against Finland in a 3–2 loss.

 He coached Garbarnia Kraków, Floridsdorfer AC, FC Zürich and FC Oerlikon.
-In 1937 he worked as head coach of the Lithuania national football team.
+In 1937 he worked as head coach of the Lithuania national team.